sleeptoken/zettelkasten/Race Condition.md

 Back-end connection delays don't usually interfere with race condition attacks because they typically delay parallel requests equally, so the requests stay in sync.

 It's essential to be able to distinguish these delays from those caused by endpoint-specific factors.
 One way to do this is by "warming" the connection with one or more inconsequential requests to see if this smoothens out the remaining processing times.
-In Burp Repeater, you can try adding a GET request for the homepage to the start of your tab group, then using the Send group in sequence (single connection) option.

 - If the first request still has a longer processing time, but the rest of the requests are now processed within a short window, you can ignore the apparent delay and continue testing as normal.